 The First Nation of Na-Cho Nyak Dun is culturally affiliated with the Northern Tutchone people of the Pelly Selkirk, and the Carmacks Little Salmon First Nations.
 These three First Nations form the Northern Tutchone Tribal Council, an organization which deals with matters and issues that affect all three First Nations.
 The First Nation of Na-Cho Nyak Dun represents the most northerly community of the Northern Tutchone language and culture group.
 Some of the members of the First Nation of Na-Cho Nyak Dun trace their ancestry to the Gwitchin people of Northern Yukon and the Mackenzie people of Eastern Yukon.

 The First Nation of Na-cho Nyak Dun is culturally affiliated with the Northern Tutchone people of the Selkirk First Nation and the Little Salmon and Carmacks First Nation.
 During these times, the Northern Tutchone dictated the terms of exchanges with their foreign trading partners.
 The oral history of the Na-Cho Nyak Dun also reveals early contact and trade relationships with explorers and traders coming into the area.

 The First Nation of Na-Cho Nyak Dun today has a membership of 602.
-As a self-governing First Nation, the First Nation of Na-Cho Nyak Dun has the ability to make laws on behalf of their citizens and their lands.
+As a self-governing First Nation, the First Nation of Na-Cho Nyak Dun can make laws on behalf of their citizens and their lands.
 Under the land claims agreement, the First Nation now owns 4,739.68 square kilometres of settlement lands and has received in compensation $14,554,654 for which a trust has been established.
-The First Nation has been actively involved in affairs of the Mayo community, attempting to promote a better, healthier lifestyle for its future generations and a strong economy based on its rich natural resources.
+The First Nation has been actively involved in affairs of the Mayo community, attempting to promote a better, healthier lifestyle for its future generations and a strong economy based on its abundant natural resources.